astronomer/airflow-guides/guides/data-quality.md

 - SQLIntervalCheckOperator: To check current against historical data.
 - SQLThresholdOperator: Allows to define upper and lower thresholds

-> **Note**: The SQLColumnCheckOperator and the SQLTableCheckOperator are currently available in a [release candidate](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0rc1/).
+> **Note**: The SQLColumnCheckOperator and the SQLTableCheckOperator are available in the [Common SQL provider](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0/).

+Reasons to use SQL Check operators:

+- Implementation like regular operators without the need to install additional software.
+- Full observability directly in the Airflow task logs.
+- All checks are defined as SQL and all SQL statements can be turned into checks as long as the return a boolean.
+- The SQLColumnCheckOperator offers the possibility to write common checks in a declarative way without having to write SQL.
+- The SQLTableCheckOperator abstracts away much of the SQL code necessary to conduct a check.

 The example dag below consists of 3 tasks: